 Residents are allowed 2 overnight guests per resident on any given night.
 Overnight hours are between 12am and 6am.
 Residents may host overnight guest(s) a total of 9 nights per month.
 An overnight guest may only stay 9 nights in the residence hall within any given month, regardless of which resident checks them in.
 Overnight guests are not permitted to stay more than 3 consecutive nights in a row, without prior approval from the Office of Residence Life.

 If a student would like their overnight guest to stay more than the allotted 3 nights, then they must complete a Guest Extension Form and get permission from everyone in their suite for the extension.
 All suitemates can either email the Graduate Hall Coordinator for Community Development or sign the Guest Extension Form.
 If approved, the guest can stay for up to 6 consecutive days.

 Am I required to have the Roosevelt University Student Health Insurance Plan?

 Roosevelt University requires all F1 and J1 visa students, pharmacy students, athletes, and all students residing on campus to be automatically enrolled in the Student Health Insurance Plan.
 In accordance with this requirement, all students must submit a decision form indicating whether they would like to enroll in the Student Health Insurance Plan offered through Roosevelt University or waive the Student Health Insurance Plan by submitting proof of comparable coverage.

 How can I cancel my housing contract?

-Students may cancel their housing contract within the first 10 days after signing their housing contract.
+Due to changes as a result of the Coronavirus (COVID-19), students may cancel their housing contract up until their move-in day.
 After that, the student must submit a Housing Contract Cancelation form through the visit the visit the Housing Portal.

 What should I do if I need a disability related accommodation in the residence halls?